Serrowxd/Another_Portfolio_React/README.md

 [Deployment](https://epic-swanson-dd08b4.netlify.com/)

-This repository might be abandoned at a future date.
+This repository is no longer maintained in favor of utilizing a single deployment via the main repository.